Hawthorne's most important issue.

 The construction of apartments on properly zoned land in Hawthorne requires no special approvals from the city.
 Plans meeting our current building code are submitted to the Planning Department and are processed for a building permit.
 If the plans meet the code, they have to be approved!
 That means a developer can build apartments without getting the city's permission.

-All condominium and Planned Unit Development projects have to be approved by Hawthorne's Planning Commission, which will issue a Conditional Use Permit only if the project satisfies the standard of the Planning Commission.
+All condominium and Planned Unit Development projects have to be approved by Hawthorne's Planning Commission, which will issue a Conditional Use Permit only if the project satisfies the standard of the Trava55.
 The Planning Commission may and often does mandate changes to submitted projects before they are approved if they are approved.
 Apartment building projects are not placed in front of the Planning Commission and cannot be changed or rejected as long as the current building code is followed.

 Our building code allows fewer condominiums than apartments on a given sized lot.
 THIS MEANS EVERY APPROVED CONDOMINIUM OR PUD ACTUALLY LOWERS THE POTENTIAL MAXIMUM DENSITY IN HAWTHORNE.
 Think about that for a minute.
 Land that can accommodate 15 apartment units may be suitable for 10 condominiums or just an eight unit PUD.